ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice_drift.rst

 Diagnostics are stored in diag_scripts/seaice_drift/

-    * seaice_drift.py: Compute the fourth metrics and generate the associated plots
+    * seaice_drift.py: Compute metrics and plot results

 User settings in recipe